 Oceanic ctenophores

 In addition to the relatively well-known coastal ctenophores, there are many species found only far offshore near the surface, or in the mid-water or in the deep sea.
-Although the ocean seems rather uniform, each species is representative of only a small portion, defined by a combination of water temperature, light availability, depth and other factors - many oceanic ctenophore species are found under similar conditions worldwide.
+Although the ocean seems rather uniform, each species is representative of only a small portion of the water column, defined by a combination of water temperature, light availability, depth and other factors - many oceanic ctenophore species are found under similar conditions worldwide.
 Oceanic ctenophores tend to be much more fragile that coastal species, because they do not need to tolerate wave action or the turbulence and sediment load of coastal waters.
-Through observations carried out by manned or unmanned submersibles in the last couple of decades, scientists now have a much better knowledge of these oceanic species, many of which are still unnamed (and many others probably still unknown).
+Some of them have fastastic, unlikely shapes.
+Recognizable species of open ocean near-surface ctenophores include the wing-like Venus' girdle, Cestum veneris.
+Lesser known species include the lobe-flapping Ocyropsis, which does a kind of frog kick with its feeding lobes for locomotion.
+Through observations carried out by open water scuba divers and by manned or unmanned submersibles in the last couple of decades, scientists now have a much better knowledge of these oceanic species, many of which are still unnamed (and many others probably still unknown).
 A few of the oceanic species turn out to get quite large, approaching a meter in maximum dimension, but they are usually so fragile that they cannot be collected in nets.
 Since these fragile species do not preserve well, our best records are in the form of photographs taken from submersible vehicles.
-Most ctenophores that live near the surface of the ocean (including coastal species) are colorless, like the extremely transparent Deiopea kaloktenota, but many of the deeper-dwelling species, such as the still-unnamed "Tortugas red", can be highly pigmented.
+Most ctenophores that live near the surface of the ocean (including coastal species) are colorless, like the extremely transparent Deiopea kaloktenota, but many of the deeper-dwelling oceanic species, such as Bathyctena, or the still-unnamed "Tortugas red," can be highly pigmented.

 Benthic (bottom-living) ctenophores

 A few ctenophores (those in the order Platyctenida) live on the bottom or in symbiosis on the surfaces of specific plants or animals.
-Platyctene ctenophores are only found in warm water and are usually only a few cm in diameter.
-They are planktonic with comb plates only as larvae.
-After these planktonic larvae settle down, the often brightly-colored benthic adults look more like nudibranchs or flatworms than ctenophores - they are frequently colored similarly to their substrate organism, so that, for instance, a pink or orange sponge or starfish may support pink or orange platyctene ctenophores.
+Platyctene ctenophores are nearly always found in warm water (although three species have been found on the cold, deep sea ocean floor) and are usually only a few cm in diameter.
+One of the best introductions to the platyctene ctenophores is this discussion on the Sea Slug Forum(!), as many divers mistake these benthic ctenophores for sea slugs.
+These ctenophores are planktonic with comb plates only as larvae.
+After their planktonic larvae settle down, the often brightly-colored benthic adults look more like nudibranchs or flatworms than ctenophores - they are frequently colored similarly to their substrate organism, so that, for instance, a pink or orange sponge or starfish may support pink or orange platyctene ctenophores.
 These benthic ctenophores have branched tentacles similar to those of cydippid ctenophores and the presence of these expanded tentacles during feeding is often the feature that allows an observer to recognize these organisms as ctenophores.

 Ctenophore light-scattering and bioluminescence

 One of the most delightful characteristics of ctenophores is the light-scattering produced by beating of the eight rows of locomotory cilia, which appears as a changing rainbow of colors running down the comb rows.
 Many people assume that they are seeing bioluminescence when they see this rainbow-effect, but really this is simple light diffraction or scattering of light by the moving cilia.
 Most (but not all) ctenophores are also bioluminescent, but that light (usually blue or green) can only be seen in darkness.
-Dr. Edith Widder studies bioluminescence of organisms in the sea and has mounted an image of ctenophore bioluminescence on the web.
+I was unable to locate any images of ctenophore bioluminescence to point to on the web; most of the images that claim to show luminescence do not.
 Check out the Bioluminescence Web Page for a general discussion of bioluminescence; in the Myths section on the Bioluminescence Web Page, Dr. Steven Haddock explains the different kinds of light shows produced by ctenophores (see the third Myth).

 How do ctenophores fit into the food web?